solisaegis/SolisAegis/README.md

 This document is a structured integrity index mapping archive documents to SHA-256 hashes.

 It enables:

-- independent verification
+* independent file verification
-- cross-platform consistency
+* cross-platform consistency
-- provenance tracking without centralized authority
+* provenance tracking without centralized authority

-No enforcement, certification, or guarantees are provided.
+No enforcement, certification, authority, behavioral requirement, safety guarantee, alignment claim, or interpretive obligation is provided.

 ---